dominikmuellr/trudido/README.md

 ### 🔒 Privacy
 - 100 % offline — all data stored locally on your device
 - No tracking, ads, or analytics
 - Import/export functionality for complete data ownership

----

-## 🧩 License
-Licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
-You are free to use, modify, and distribute this software under the same license.
-See the [LICENSE](LICENSE) file for details.

----

-## 💬 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to modify.

----

 ## 📸 Screenshots